-Event Action by Action Complete by working day Request for Clarification (Optional) The FOI Administrator Contacts the requestor and requests clarification regarding the request 82 Search and Retrieval The Departmental Contact Arranges the retrieval of the information and formats it to meet any requestor requirements.
-15 The Departmental Contact Completes a search form.
-15 The Departmental Contact Passes the search form and requested information to the FOI Administrator.
+Event Action by Action Complete by working day Initial Discovery The Departmental Contact Notifies the FOI Administrator of the above.
+7 Request for Clarification (Optional) The FOI Administrator Contacts the requestor and requests clarification regarding the request.
+82 Search and Retrieval The Departmental Contact Arranges the retrieval of the information and formats it to meet any requestor requirements.
+15 Search and Retrieval The Departmental Contact Completes a search form.
+15 Search and Retrieval The Departmental Contact Passes the search form and requested information to the FOI Administrator.
 Highlighting any information that should not be released and a justification of why.
 15 Response Preparation The FOI Administrator Review all material relating to the request.
 Apply any exemptions as required.
-17 The FOI Administrator Prepare a draft response, including any pertinent advice and guidance.
-17 The FOI Administrator Forwards the draft response to the FOI Officer and copies all contacts that took part in the request for approval 17 Response Approval The Department Contact Comment on the draft response to FOI Officer and FOI Administrator 19 The FOI Officer (Optional) Notifies any changes required to the response 19 The FOI Administrator (Optional) Updates the draft response and re-circulates it for approval.
-19 The FOI Officer Approves the response 19 Release of information The FOI Administrator Finalises the response and issues it to the requestor 20 Information Request Closure The FOI Administrator Updates the documentation for the request and closes the case file.
+17 Response Preparation The FOI Administrator Prepare a draft response, including any pertinent advice and guidance.
+17 Response Preparation The FOI Administrator Forwards the draft response to the FOI Officer and copies all contacts that took part in the request for approval.
+17 Response Approval The Departmen t Contact Comment on the draft response to FOI Officer and FOI Administrator.
+19 Response Approval The FOI Officer (Optional) Notifies any changes required to the response.
+19 Response Approval The FOI Administrator (Optional) Updates the draft response and re-circulates it for approval.
+19 Response Approval The FOI Officer Approves the response 19 Release of information The FOI Administrator Finalises the response and issues it to the requestor.
+20 Information Request Closure The FOI Administrator Updates the documentation for the request and closes the case file.
 20

-$^{^{\}rm 2}$ The time to complete the request pauses until clarification is received.
+2 The time to complete the request pauses until clarification is received.